kyung-hoon/HyperRegistry_Chart/README.md

 # HyperRegistry-Chart

-This repository works as helm-chart repository for HyperReigstry Chart
+This repository works as a helm-chart repository for HyperReigstry Chart